AK7iwi/Python-for-Data-Science/module-00/README.md

 - `char.isdigit()`: Method that checks if character is a digit
 - `char.isspace()`: Method that checks if character is whitespace
 - `string.punctuation`: Module constant containing all punctuation characters
-- `in`: Membership operator to check if item exists in a sequence
-- `break`: Statement to exit a loop prematurely

 ### III) New external functions
 No new external functions used.